-The Department of Special Collections Chester Fritz Library acts as the state of North Dakota document depository for the University of North Dakota.
-Approximately 8,300 items are cataloged, including annual and biennial reports, statistical reports, miscellaneous agricultural reports, serials, directories, newsletters, bulletins, bibliographies, and rules and regulations.
+The library acts as the state of North Dakota document depository.
+Many items are cataloged, including annual and biennial reports, statistical reports, miscellaneous agricultural reports, serials, directories, newsletters, bulletins, bibliographies, and rules and regulations.

 If you're looking for North Dakota government legal information (for example, you need to trace how a bill became a law at the state level), please contact the Thormodsgard Law Library.
 Their services, including reference and checking out of books, are available to undergraduate and non-law graduate students as well.